History and philosophy of science offer powerful approaches to interpreting knowledge.

 Specialist staff teach a wide range of subjects across the history, philosophy and sociology of the sciences and medicine.
 The environment is exemplary in the number of externally-funded research groups, the lively community of postgraduate students and postdoctoral researchers, and the active programme of research seminars and reading groups.
-HPS also has close links to other university institutions across the medical, natural and social sciences, the arts and the humanities, including through the Centre for Research in the Arts, Social Sciences and Humanities, and to the Needham Research Institute, the leading Western centre for the history of science, technology and medicine in East Asia.
+HPS has close links to other university institutions across the medical, natural and social sciences, and the arts and humanities.

 Located in the heart of Cambridge, the Department is centred on the Whipple Museum, a world-class collection of scientific instruments, and the Whipple Library, the largest specialist library in history and philosophy of science and medicine in the UK.
 The holdings of this and the other Cambridge libraries, including the University Library, are among the richest in the world.